Peru 01-17 August 2026

 Tour of Cuzco

-A day dedicated to getting to know the wonderful city of Cuzco and its nearby archaeological sites.
-We will start from the central cathedral with its colonial architecture and stunning paintings of the Cusqueña school.
+A day dedicated to getting to know the wonderful city of Cusco and its nearby archaeological sites.

-On our way out of town we will visit the Saqsaywoman Fortress, where you will be amazed at the giant rocks used in its construction, some of which weigh more than 300 tons!
+We will visit the Sacsayhuaman fortress, where you will be amazed by the giant rocks used in its construction, some of which weigh more than 300 tons!

 Sacred Valley, Ollantaytambo

-After breakfast we leave Cuzco behind to explore the Sacred Valley of the Incas.
-We will first visit the colonial town of Chinchero and the Moray Agricultural Laboratory, a peculiar structure consisting of circular terraces that sink into a 150-meter deep crater, where each terrace maintained its own climatic conditions that made it suitable for different types of crops, with the deepest level used for ceremonies dedicated to the mother earth.
+After breakfast, we leave Cusco behind to explore the Sacred Valley of the Incas.
+First, we visit the colonial town of Chinchero and the Moray agricultural laboratory, a peculiar construction consisting of circular terraces that descend into a 150-meter-deep crater, where each terrace maintained its own climatic conditions, making it suitable for different types of crops, with the deepest level being used for ceremonies dedicated to Mother Earth.

-We continue with the Maras salt mine where, from Incas times to the present day, mineral salt has been collected from the mysterious natural source of salt water.
-From here we will take a 45 minute walk downhill to the Urubamba River and the town of the same name where we will stop for lunch.
+We continue to the Maras salt mine, where mineral salt has been collected from the mysterious natural source of salty water since the time of the Incas.
+From here, we will take a 45-minute walk down to the Urubamba River and the town of the same name, where we will stop for lunch.

-Continuing on we arrive in Ollantaytambo, a beautiful small town built on the ancient Incan walls preserving their urban features, divided into blocks (canchas) which are kept almost intact.
-Each cancha has only one entrance (usually a huge stone gate) leading to a central courtyard and the houses are built around the courtyard with their outer walls giving the cancha a fortress structure.
-It is built at the foot of a hillside with some spectacular Incan ruins, the most important being the temple at the top, built with huge carved boulders, perfectly fitted together, the likes of which are not even found in Machu Picchu.
+Continuing on, we arrive at Ollantaytambo, a beautiful little town built on the ancient walls of the Incas, preserving their urban characteristics, divided into blocks (canchas) that remain almost intact.
+Each cancha has only one entrance (usually a huge stone gate) leading to a central courtyard, and the houses are built around the courtyard with their outer walls giving the cancha a fortress-like structure.
+It is built at the foot of a slope with some spectacular Inca ruins, the most important of which is the temple at the top, built with huge carved boulders, perfectly fitted together, the likes of which cannot be found even at Machu Picchu.

 Hiking on the Inca Trail, Aguas Calientes

-Departure very early in the morning by train for the 104 km of the route.
-From here we start a beautiful walk on the last part of the famous Inca Trail, passing by a number of impressive archaeological sites and with magnificent views of the Urubamba River valley.
+We depart very early in the morning by train for the 104 km journey.
+From here we begin a beautiful hike on the last leg of the famous Inca Trail, passing through a series of impressive archaeological sites and enjoying wonderful views of the Urubamba River valley.
 Visit to the archaeological sites of Chachabamba (2270 m), Wiayhuayna (2650 m), Sun Gate Inti Punku.

-Approaching Machu Picchu we get a first impressive view of it by passing by the Sun Gate.
+As we approach Machu Picchu, we get our first impressive view of it as we pass through the Sun Gate.

-In the afternoon we descend to the village of Aquas Callientes for an overnight stay at the RockRivers Hotel & Restaurant 3*
+In the afternoon, we descend to the village of Aquas Callientes to spend the night at the Andino Machu Picchu 3* hotel or similar.

 Machu Picchu, Huayna Picchu, Cuzco

-Since the accidental discovery of the site by Hiram Bingham in 1911, a whole series of theories have been developed about the historical significance of the site.
-Arguably, the excellent condition of the ruins is evident due to the fact that the site was abandoned before the arrival of the Spanish and was never looted.
-The ruins include stairs, terraces, temples, temples, palaces, towers, fountains and the famous sundial.
+Since the site was accidentally discovered by Hiram Bingham in 1911, a whole series of theories have been developed about its historical significance.
+Undoubtedly, the excellent condition of the ruins is evident due to the fact that the site was abandoned before the arrival of the Spanish and was never looted.
+The ruins include stairways, terraces, temples, palaces, towers, fountains, and the famous sundial.

-In the afternoon return to Cuzco for an overnight stay at the same hotel
+In the afternoon, return to Cuzco by train and bus for an overnight stay at the same hotel.

 Puerto Maldonado